Azathothas/Stars/README.md

 ## Python

+- [LandGrey/pydictor](https://github.com/LandGrey/pydictor) – A powerful and useful hacker dictionary builder for a brute-force attack
 - [NetSPI/NetblockTool](https://github.com/NetSPI/NetblockTool) – Find netblocks owned by a company
 - [RedSiege/EyeWitness](https://github.com/RedSiege/EyeWitness) – EyeWitness is designed to take screenshots of websites, provide some server header info, and identify default credentials if possible.
 - [simonw/shot-scraper](https://github.com/simonw/shot-scraper) – A command-line utility for taking automated screenshots of websites